ravachol/kew/README.md

 If you change a setting in-app it will be tracked by kewstaterc and not kewrc.

 kewrc is never changed by kew with the exception of when you run kew path.

 If you delete your kewrc a new default one will be generated.
+You wont get newer config options listed in your config file unless you do this.

 ## Themes